Who are the men that pick for scraps amongst the ruins at the end of history?

 The land is so unique in England for a reason.

-But even if we didn't, still, with the predators, they're the prey, deal.
+We take these things anyway, you know, but even if we didn't, still, with the predators, they're the prey.

 Yeah, you've got to prove to me and everybody else that it isn't harmful and just as nutritionally complete as actual animal meat.